OmChillure/hyperliquid-cli/README.md

 ## NOTE :
-- I have written the unit_test with help of ai, and iterated over that to make eveyrhting work fine, improts bugs etc and was not able to complete the integration_test I dont have much exp there but surely can learn.
+- I have written the unit_test with help of ai, and iterated over it to fix bugs, imports, other errors and was not able to complete the integration_test I dont have much exp there but surely can learn.